ml-opensource/kedux/README.md

 Kedux is a Kotlin-multiplatform implementation of [redux](redux.js.org) that works on Android, iOS, MacOS, and JS utilizing [Reaktive](https://github.com/badoo/Reaktive) to provide the RX plumbing on all platforms.

+ __NOTE: This library is currently in development preview.
+Please check back later when it's ready for release.__

 ## Getting Started